 4. Aconitum is a genus of over 250 flowering plants so poisonous that its toxins were used in arrows and spears to kill wolves, henceforth giving the nickname “Wolfsbane” to many of its members.

 5. Gympie Gympie is an Australian shrub that is nicknamed the “Suicide Plant.”
 Its sting can last years and is so agonizing that people have been known to kill themselves after touching it.

 32 Incredible Easter Eggs You Missed in Harry Potter Movies

 Clovers have double the chromosomes of humans.
 Because of their crazy reproductive habits, it's almost impossible to figure out if four-leafed clovers are genetic traits or caused by the environment.

-7. There is tropical flower plant named dumb cane that has been nicknamed “mother-in-law’s tongue.”
+7. There is a tropical flower plant named Dieffenbachia that has been nicknamed “mother-in-law’s tongue.”
 Its poison can hinder your ability to speak.

 8. Some species of bamboo flower only once in decades, and do so simultaneously across the entire planet, regardless of location or climate.

 9. Vanilla flowers only open once for 2-3 hours and require hand pollination to produce a bean.

 10. Despite its useful properties, the dandelion has grown to be regarded as a weed, as a result of the rise of lawn culture and marketing by pesticide companies.

 A pitcher plant in Borneo has evolved into a toilet for tree shrews.
 The plant provides nectar to attract shrews and the shrew's poop in the pitcher, feeding the plant.

 12. The dandelion is edible, contains more beta-carotene than a carrot, and exists in the U.S. only because European settlers introduced it as a salad green.